 Channing Tatum was born on April 26, 1980, in Cullman, Alabama, later moving to Wetumpka and then Mississippi when he was six years old.
 Tatum attended Gaither High School in Tampa, Florida, and transferred to Tampa Catholic High School after his sophomore year.
 Upon graduation, he was offered a football scholarship to Glenville State College in West Virginia but dropped out soon after enrolling to pursue other interests.

 Movies and TV Shows

 Tatum was discovered on the streets of Miami and signed with a modeling agency, soon appearing in print ads for brands such as Nautica, Gap, American Eagle Outfitters and Abercrombie & Fitch.
 His first job in front of a motion picture camera came when he was cast as a dancer in Ricky Martin's "She Bangs" music video.
-Tatum also starred in a few television commercials for the likes of Pepsi and Mountain Dew.
+Tatum also starred in a few television commercials for companies such as Pepsi and Mountain Dew.

-The dancer and model began his acting career in 2004, with a small role on TV's CSI: Miami.
-He decided then to pursue acting full time, and his first feature film role came the next year in the drama Coach Carter, opposite Samuel L. Jackson.
+The dancer and model began his acting career in 2004, with a small role in CSI: Miami.
+He then decided to pursue acting full time, and his first feature film role came the next year in the drama Coach Carter, opposite Samuel L. Jackson.
 That same year, Tatum had small roles in Havoc, Supercross and Steven Spielberg's War of the Worlds.